Decades ago, long before English language magazines intended for machine knitters were published, several Japanese language ones were available.

 Spiral stack 1/ green full triangle: knit row (s), *with all the needles in work begin to bring stitches into hold opposite the carriage at the determined rate until all the needles are in the hold position, end with all knit row(s) (red line).

-Spiral stack 2yellow full triangle: knit row (s), *bring all needles out to hold, push them back into work on the carriage side at the determined rate until all needles are back in work, end with all knit row(s) (red line).
+Spiral stack 2/ yellow full triangle: knit row (s), *bring all needles out to hold, push them back into work on the carriage side at the determined rate until all needles are back in work, end with all knit row(s) (red line).

 If the object is to construct a circular shape, the greater the number of panels, the smoother the outer edge of the piece.
-Some of the pie-bilities: so many pies
+Some of the pie-bilities:

 Oh, yes, the math!
 The desired shape may be drawn to scale using any number of tools.
 Wedges may in turn be shaped following the scale drawing on any charting device such as knit-leaders, or stitches and rows required may be calculated on actual full drawing measurements.
 In knitting, the equal sides (AC, AB) of the triangles are formed by stitches and the height of the triangle (CB) by rows.
 If the finished size matters, an accurate gauge is required.
-One approach to calculating the base (CB) is to think of the whole shape as a complete circle, in this case, divided into 8 “pie” wedges, with congruent sides (radius) measuring 10 inches each.
+One approach to calculating the base (CB) is to think of the whole shape as a complete circle, in this case, divided into 8 “pie” wedges, with congruent sides (radius) measuring 10 inches each.
 To find the circumference of the circle, multiply the diameter (20) inches by pi 3.14 = the total in this case, of 62.8, rounded off to 63.
 Divide that number by the number of sections (8) = 7.85, rounded off to 8 inches (rows).
 If the stitch gauge is 6 stitches and 8 rows per inch, each triangle would be 60 stitches wide, and 64 rows high.
 Holding happens every other row, opposite the carriage, so the total number of rows is divided by 2 = 32 for knitting a spiral.
 The stitches are distributed along one edge over a total of 64 rows in height.
 The goal is to reduce the shape down to the next to the last group, followed by two rows knit over all the stitches at the end of each section.
 This will cause a small hole at the center of each completed pie due to extra rows knit.
-For a miter 2 triangular shapes are required for each wedge, so holding sequences are recalculated with shaping now occurring over 16 rows for knitting a miter. screenshot_09 color
+For a miter 2 triangular shapes are required for each wedge, so holding sequences are recalculated with shaping now occurring over 16 rows for knitting a miter.

-An online calculator is available to help calculate the number of stitches brought into hold opposite the carriage or into work on the carriage side, sequence preference should be tested on swatches where the gauge is significant
+An online calculator is available now via the Wayback Machine to help calculate the number of stitches brought into hold opposite the carriage or into work on the carriage side, sequence preference should be tested on swatches where the gauge is significant.
+These results were from 2016, the calculator does not appear to work in 2025.
+Not clear whether that is the result of working on a Mac with latest OS.

-Magic formula (X represents times)magic formula
+Magic formula (X represents times)

 In the photo below I chose to start with all the needles out to hold, pushing them back into work across the knit for the spiral.
 For the miter again, I began with all needles in the hold position, pushing back the required needles into work; for the top half of each wedge needles were returned to hold opposite the carriage at the same rate, forming the upper half of the “pie slice”.
 The swatch is not worked at the same rate as the shapes calculated above.
 It is shown on its purl side with color changes to highlight the intersections where wedges begin to repeat.
-The yarns used are random acrylics, in different weights. photo miter spiral
+The yarns used are random acrylics, in different weights.

 A previous post on short-row knitting with links to other online sources 2013/12/18/holding-stitches-short-rows/.